Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

-For Couette flow we find that streaks are often wavy, implying that their spanwise position or alignment changes in time.
-New streaks arise in the stripe's interior and when this happens these new streaks tend to push their neighbours apart causing them to alter their orientation.
-In channel flow on the other hand world lines remain straight, indicating that streaks keep their spanwise location (up to streak width) and preserve their alignment (see \figref{spacetime}(a) and Supplementary Movie 2).
-Moreover, new streaks are only created locally at the downstream tip and the rate of streak creation is constant as can be seen from the constant slope of the downstream tip's trajectory in \figref{spacetime}(a).
+For \pcf{} we find that streaks are often wavy, implying that their spanwise position or alignment changes in time.
+New streaks arise at varying locations throughout the stripe, and these new streaks tend to push their neighbours apart causing them to alter their orientation.
+In \ppf{} on the other hand world lines remain straight, indicating that streaks keep their spanwise location (up to streak width) and preserve their alignment (see figures \ref{fig/spacetime}(a), \ref{fig/spacetime2}(a), and Supplementary Movie 2).
+Moreover, new streaks are only created locally at the downstream tip and the rate of streak creation is constant as can be seen from the constant slope of the downstream tip's trajectory in figures \ref{fig/spacetime}(a) and \ref{fig/spacetime2}(a).
 This local streak creation has been previously connected to an inflectional instability \citep{xiao2019growth}.
-The deterministic nature of stripe proliferation in channel flow was also pointed out in the experiments of \cite{mukund2021aging}.
-Furthermore, while in Couette flow both ends of the stripe show similar irregular (/stochastic) behaviour, in channel flow the downstream and upstream tips behave differently.
-Whereas the downstream tip is perfectly regular (/deterministic), the upstream tip is only diffusive (no creation of streaks) and streaks are lost at irregular intervals, with multiple streaks sometimes disappearing at the same time, as can be seen in \figref{spacetime}(a,b).
-The above observations thus suggest that the stripe proliferation process is stochastic in Couette flow and deterministic in channel flow.
+The deterministic nature of stripe internal growth in \ppf{} was also pointed out in the experiments of \cite{mukund2021aging}.
+Furthermore, while in \pcf{} flow both ends of the stripe show similar irregular (/stochastic) behaviour, in \ppf{} the downstream and upstream tips behave differently.
+Whereas the downstream tip is perfectly regular (/deterministic), the upstream tip is only diffusive (no creation of streaks) and streaks are lost at irregular intervals, with multiple streaks sometimes disappearing at the same time, as can be seen in figures \ref{fig/spacetime}(a,b) and \ref{fig/spacetime2}(a,b).
+The above observations thus suggest that the proliferation process of individual stripes is stochastic in \pcf{} and deterministic in \ppf{}.

-In Couette flow, \cite{couliou2016spreading} observed that streaks are created both at the tips (`outside streaks') and in the core of the stripe (`inside streaks').
-For the case shown here, where the stripe length remains close to constant, the latter mechanism seems to be dominant and is counterbalanced by an equally frequent decay of streaks throughout the stripe.
+In \pcf{}, \cite{couliou2016spreading,couliou2015thesis} investigated the streak creation in spots in comparatively moderate aspect ratios (i.e.\ too small to encompass stripes).
+They distinguished between streak creation in the core of the spot (`inside streaks') and at the spot's boundary (`outside streaks').
+For the streak creation in stripes investigated here, the streaks appear to be created more or less uniformly across the stripe.
 In the artificially restricted domain of \cite{duguet2011stochastic}, advection by the secondary flow is suppressed and nucleation of new streaks as well as decay events only happen at the tips.